IBM/ansible-power-aix-oracle/roles/yum_python_install/README.md

-# Ansible Role: power_aix_bootstrap
+# Ansible Role: yum_python_install
-The [IBM Power Systems AIX](../../README.md) collection provides an [Ansible role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html), referred to as `power_aix_bootstrap`, which automatically loads and executes commands to install dependent software.

-For guides and reference, see the [Docs Site](https://ibm.github.io/ansible-power-aix/roles.html).
+This role is used to install yum and python on AIX operating system

 ## Requirements